gtoonstra/etl-with-airflow/_sources/great.txt

 * built-in authentication details with encrypted passwords and extra details
 * Easy environment awareness through airflow variables
 * Resource pooling for shared resources
-* Common tasks already implemented and usable
+* The most common of tasks already implemented and usable
 * Accessibility of log files and other meta-data through the web GUI
 * Supporting documentation
 * Growing user base and contributions